Distribution-sensitive Information Retention for Accurate Binary Neural Network: Distribution-sensitive Information Retention Network

 For a certain value of $\mathbf x$, the $\frac{\partial h}{\partial \mathbf x}$ is constant and non-zero.
 Therefore, minimizing the global error $\mathbb E\left[\left|\mathcal{E}_{h}\right|\right]$ can be approximated as minimizing the quantization error between the quantized (binarized) vectors and the full-precision counterparts.
 The optimization problem in Eq.~(\ref{eq:exp_error}) can be simplified as

 where $J(\mathbf{Q_x})$ is the quantization error of quantized parameters.

 There are many studies, such as~\cite{xnornet,DBLP:journals/corr/abs-1708-08687,LQ-Net}, that focus on binarized neural networks, optimizing the quantizer by minimizing the quantization error.
-Their objective functions (Eq.~(\ref{quantizatoin_error}) typically) suppose that quantized models should just strictly follow the pattern of full-precision models, which is not always enough, especially when the parameters are quantized to extremely low bit width.
-For binary models, the parameters are restricted to two values, {which limits the representation capability of parameters and makes the information carried by neurons vulnerable and easy to lose.} Besides, the solution space of binary models is also quite different from that of full-precision models.
-Without retaining the information during training, it is insufficient and difficult to ensure a highly accurate binarized network only by minimizing the quantization error.
+Their objective functions (Eq.~(\ref{quantizatoin_error}) typically) suppose that quantized models should just strictly follow the pattern of full-precision models, which is not always enough, especially when the parameters are quantized to extremely low bit width. {And during the BNN training, the parameters quantized from the full-precision counterparts are limited to 2 values by the binarization function.
+Thus, the amount of parameter information estimated by Shannon entropy descends from almost infinite (32-bit) to extremely limited (1-bit), and is vulnerable since the parameters suffer highly homogenization.} {Besides, the representation space of binary neural networks $\mathbf{B_x}\in \{-1, 1\}^{n\times n}$ is also quite different from that of full-precision neural networks $\mathbf{X}\in \mathbb{R}^{n\times n}$.} Without retaining the information during training, it is insufficient and difficult to ensure a highly accurate binarized network only by minimizing the quantization error.

+Therefore, our study is basically derived from the perspective of information retention. {In BNNs, the binarized parameter $\mathbf{X}$ optimized to retain information should most reflect the original full-precision counterparts $\mathbf{Q_x}$.
+And in information theory, this goal can be expressed as maximizing the mutual information $\mathcal{I}(\mathbf{X}; \mathbf{Q_x})$ between the full-precision and binarized parameters:}